Digital Photography Tips, Tutorials and Resources

 The sunlight also adds interest to the image on the top-left horizontal line.

-Since both of the above examples show the grid lines, but you may not always have the ability to display grid lines as you are lining up a shot, let me show you an example where you can imagine the lines for the rule of thirds.
+Both of the above examples show the grid lines, but you may not always have the ability to display grid lines as you are lining up your photograph.
+But, it is possible to imagine the rule of thirds grid onto your image to create something interesting and balanced, and we’ll show you how.

-In this portrait, I placed the man plucking the tea plants at the right-hand side of the image.
-(Remember: the middle is not a good place for the subject.)
+In this landscape photography portrait, the man plucking the tea plants is on the right-hand side of the image.
+(Remember: the center of the frame is not a good place for the subject.)

 Try to imagine the placement of the vertical line on the right (it’s directly over the man):